17 Measurements

 Mark = 0.2038*Study time + 3.3637

-1. Imagine a linear relationship and determine the equation where the shrink percentage is a function from the temperature.
+1. Assume a linear relationship and determine the equation where shrinkage percentage is a function of temperature.

 2. Predict the shrinkage at a temperature of 65oC.

-1. Imagine a linear relationship and determine the equation where the resistance is a function from the temperature.
+1. Assume a linear relationship and determine the equation where resistance is a function of temperature.

 2. Predict the resistance at a temperature of 400oC.